 Assessments are carried out over a number of observations of your work with clients, plus additional worksheets and critical evaluation of your practice.

-You will be expected to provide a client to work on for your assessments.
+You will be expected to provide a client to work on for your scenario-based practical assessments.

 You may wish to purchase your own massage equipment, fold-away beds and oils in order to practise.
 This is not, however, a requirement of the course.